Einstein locally conformal calibrated $G_2$-structures: Introduction

-By \cite{Br, CI, FI} it is evident that the Riemannian scalar curvature of a $G_2$-structure may be expressed in terms of the $3$-form $\varphi$ and its derivatives.
-More precisely, in \cite{Br} an expression of the Ricci curvature and scalar curvature in terms of the four intrinsic torsion forms $\tau_i$, $i =0, \ldots, 3$, and their exterior derivatives is given.
-Moreover, using this expression it is possible to show that the scalar curvature has a definite sign for certain classes of $G_2$-structures.
+By \cite{Br, CI, FI}, it is evident that the Riemannian scalar curvature of a $G_2$-structure may be expressed in terms of the $3$-form $\varphi$ and its derivatives.
+More precisely, in \cite{Br} an expression of the Ricci curvature and the scalar curvature in terms of the four intrinsic torsion forms $\tau_i, i =0, \ldots, 3$, and their exterior derivatives was given.
+Moreover, using this it is possible to show that the scalar curvature has a definite sign for certain classes of $G_2$-structures.

-If $d\f = 0$ the $G_2$-structure is called {\it calibrated} or {\it closed}.
-The geometry of this family of $G_2$-structures is studied in \cite{CI}.
-Bryant proved in \cite{Br} that if the scalar curvature of a closed $G_2$-structure is non-negative then the $G_2$-structure is parallel.
+If $d\f = 0$, the $G_2$-structure is called {\it calibrated} or {\it closed}.
+The geometry of this family of $G_2$-structures was studied in \cite{CI}.
+Furthermore, Bryant proved in \cite{Br} that if the scalar curvature of a closed $G_2$-structure is non-negative then the $G_2$-structure is parallel.

-We will say that a $G_2$-structure $\varphi$ is {\it Einstein} if the underlying Riemannian metric $g_{\varphi}$ is Einstein.
-In \cite{Br,CI} it was proved, as analogous of Goldberg conjecture for almost-K\"ahler manifolds, that on a compact manifold an Einstein (or more in general with divergence-free Weyl tensor \cite{CI}) calibrated $G_2$-structure has holonomy contained in $G_2$.
-In the non compact case Cleyton and Ivanov showed that the same result is true with the additional assumption that the $G_2$-structure is $*$-Einstein, but it still a open problem to see if there exist (even incomplete) Einstein metrics underlying calibrated $G_2$-structures.
-Recently some negative results have been proved in the case of non-compact homogeneous spaces in \cite{FFM}.
+We say that a $G_2$-structure $\varphi$ is {\it Einstein} if the underlying Riemannian metric $g_{\varphi}$ is Einstein.
+In \cite{Br,CI} it was proved, as an analogous of Goldberg conjecture for almost-K\"ahler manifolds, that on a compact manifold an Einstein (or, more in general, with divergence-free Weyl tensor \cite{CI}) calibrated $G_2$-structure has holonomy contained in $G_2$.
+In the non-compact case, Cleyton and Ivanov showed that the same result is true with the additional assumption that the $G_2$-structure is $*$-Einstein, but it still an open problem to see if there exist (even incomplete) Einstein metrics underlying calibrated $G_2$-structures.
+Recently, some negative results were proved in the case of non-compact homogeneous spaces in \cite{FFM}.
 In particular, the authors showed that a seven-dimensional solvmanifold cannot admit any left-invariant calibrated $G_2$-structure inducing an Einstein metric $g_\f$ unless $g_\f$ is flat.

-In the present paper we are mainly interested in the geometry of {\it locally conformal calibrated} $G_2$-structures, i.e. $G_2$-structures whose associated metric is conformally equivalent (at least locally) to the associated metric of a calibrated $G_2$-structure.
+In the present paper, we are mainly interested in the geometry of {\it locally conformal calibrated} $G_2$-structures, i.e., $G_2$-structures whose associated metric is conformally equivalent (at least locally) to the metric induced by a calibrated $G_2$-structure.

 In Section \ref{Einsteinlocconfcal}, we prove that a compact manifold endowed with an Einstein locally conformal calibrated $G_2$-structure has non-positive scalar curvature (and then has either zero or negative curvature if it is also connected) and we show that a compact homogeneous 7-manifold cannot admit an invariant Einstein locally conformal calibrated $G_2$-structure unless the underlying metric is flat.